 Similarly the Bush administration's attempts to reduce attacks on the United States originating in Afghanistan and Iraq were treated by liberals as international crimes to be reversed at the first opportunity with the repressive, pro-terror, and totalitarian regimes they prefer now largely reinstated.

-Anti-semitism, furthermore, easily trumps the rejection of nuclear weapons for the defense of western, Christian, democracy: thus every Obama administration action in the middle east, from the withdrawal of support for Israel to the dropping of sanctions against Iran, appears designed to (or, at least, destined to) bring about a nuclear holocaust in Israel.
+Anti-semitism, furthermore, easily trumps the rejection of nuclear weapons for the defense of western, Christian, democracy: thus every Obama administration action in the middle east, from the withdrawal of support for Israel to the dropping of sanctions against Iran, seemed intended to (or, at least, destined to) bring about a nuclear holocaust in Israel.

 - Except in cases of a clear threat to national security or, possibly, to juvenile morals, censorship is wrong.